If you’re looking for the best beaches in Bali, head stra2ight to the Bukit Peninsula just south of the island.

 What you need to know about Bingin Beach

-- Getting there: Park in one of the many parking lots near Bingin Beach and walk through the paved alleyway toward the beach, but before you reach it, you’ll need to walk down 150 stairs.
+- Getting there: Park in one of the many parking lots near Bingin Beach and walk through the paved alleyway toward the beach.
+But before you reach it, you’ll need to walk down 150 stairs.

 - Entrance Fee: Parking 5 000 IDR.

-- Things to do: Watch the surfers from one of the beach bars, relax on the beach, drink a coconut, explore the nearby beaches at low tide.
+- Things to do: Watch the surfers from one of the beach bars, relax on the beach, drink a coconut, and explore the nearby beaches at low tide.

-4) Uluwatu Beach (Suluban Beach)
+3. Uluwatu Beach, Bali (Suluban Beach)

 Uluwatu Beach, otherwise known as Suluban Beach or Blue Point Beach, is one of the best Uluwatu beaches to surf and watch the sunset.